camillac/holmies/README.md

             move explorer to the new spot

-            if (new spot is not a WALL) //check current spot
+            if (explorer is not on a WALL) //check current spot

                 repeat the problem starting with that new spot